skip to content

 Placements

-The advantage of our program is that at the start of the PhD, students will be offered a range of topics with potential CITIID supervisors.
-They then choose two 3-month rotation projects in the first 6 months of the program.
-At the end of their two rotations they are then able to make an informed decision as to which laboratory they would like to undertake the main 3 year 6 month PhD project.
+The advantage of this four year program is that at the start of the PhD, students will be offered a range of topics with potential CITIID supervisors.
+Students choose two 3-month rotation projects in the first 6 months of the program.
+At the end of these two rotation projects students are able to make an informed decision about the laboratory in which they would like to undertake their main 3 year 6 month PhD project.

 Feedback